kubermatic/docs/content/kubermatic/master/architecture/concepts/expose_strategy/_index.en.md

 **Cons**
-* Some load balancer implementations do not cope well with port ranges. e.g. in AWS Elastic Load Balancer a listener per port is required and the default quota is set to [50 listeners per load balancer][aws_elb_qotas], meaning that a maximum of 25 clusters can be exposed per seed with this strategy.
+* Some load balancer implementations do not cope well with port ranges. e.g. in AWS Elastic Load Balancer a listener per port is required and the default quota is set to [50 listeners per load balancer](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-limits.html), meaning that a maximum of 25 clusters can be exposed per seed with this strategy.

 ## One LoadBalancer per User Cluster (KKP 2.11+)